Mervedkr/couriertracking/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Prerequisites

-To run this application, you will need:

-    Java 11
-    Maven
-    PostgreSQL 9.6
-    An IDE, such as Eclipse or IntelliJ

 Installing